 You know there will be one of three possible outcomes:

-- Outcome Two: This project is not working well, but is correctable.
+This project is not working well, but is correctable.
 You recommend a number of changes that will bring the project back into expected performance.
-You additionally recommend some key areas (health indicators) of the project to keep an eye on from today through end of project so they minimize the possibility of ending up here again.
+You additionally recommend some key areas (health indicators) of the project to keep an eye on from today through end of project so they minimize the possibility of ending up here again

 From experience, you also know that some projects classified as Outcome Two should really have been classified as Outcome Three.
 However, after reporting your results to the Senior Leadership team, they were not yet willing to accept the possibility of a sunk cost effort and instead chose to believe doubling down on the effort would pull it back into the green zone.
 (Where "doubling down" = "get more people, work harder, spend more money".)